 The Riverside Trail System is a network of non-motorized trails through downtown Fort Kent, along the Saint John River and Fish River.
-It begins and ends at intersections with the multi-use Saint John Valley Heritage Trail and can be traversed in sections, one-way, or as a loop.
-The system is a connection of Riverside Trail West, Riverside Park Loop, Riverside Trail South, and Riverside Trail North.
+It begins and ends at intersections with the multi-use Saint John Valley Heritage Trail, and includes the Riverside Park Loop, Riverside Trail West, Riverside Trail South, Riverside Trail North, and the Levee Trail.

 The Riverside Trail West passes by Fort Kent Blockhouse, which is located at the confluence of the Fish River and the Saint John River.
 This state-owned structure is the only extant fortification relating to the "Bloodless" Aroostook War of 1838-9, and the border dispute between Great Britain and the United States.
 In addition to being listed in the National Register of Historic Places, the structure is a National Historic Landmark.
 The Riverside Trail West also passes the America’s First Mile Monument.
 The Monument was built in 2010, marking the beginning of the US-1.